SoftwareAG/sagdevops-ansible-developer-portal/README.md

 ## Project dependencies:

-Some of the tasks in these roles will have dependencies on tasks defined in [sagdevops-ansible-common-utils](https://github.com/SoftwareAG/sagdevops-ansible-common-utils)
+Some of the tasks in these roles will have dependencies on tasks defined in [sagdevops-ansible-common](https://github.com/SoftwareAG/sagdevops-ansible-common)
-As such, make sure to include sagdevops-ansible-common-utils in your automation solution.
+As such, make sure to include sagdevops-ansible-common in your automation solution.

 ## Role: developerportal-files-configurator